Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalRichard.md

 3. Use the Relationship Tool to Create the Junction Table.

-- Select the “Many-to-Many Non-Identifying Relationship” tool from the vertical toolbar.
+- Select the “Many-to-Many Non-Identifying Relationship” tool from the vertical toolbar (dashed line with crow’s feet at both ends).
-- Click on the tables you want the relationship with.
+- Click first on the first table (e.g., patient), then on the second table (e.g., therapist).
-- MySQL Workbench will automatically create a junction table and link both sides with foreign keys.
+- MySQL Workbench will automatically create a junction table (e.g., patient_has_therapist) and add the necessary foreign key relationships to both original tables.

 4. Edit the Junction Table.